-Standard Inspection findings Level of shortfall GQ5 There are documented procedure GQ5 There are documented procedures for donor selection and exclusion, including donor criteria. a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 001/2021.
+Standard Standard Procedure Inspection findings GQ5 There are documented procedul res for donor selection and exclusion, including donor criteria. a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 001/2021.
 The establishment's donor selection and exclusion criteria does not include all the donor exclusion requirements stipulated by Directions 001/2021.
-Major
+Major evel of hortfall -- ---------------------